Saptive/AcidRain/README.md

 ## Features
 - **Master Boot Record (MBR) Overwrite** – A usermode app running on a windows machine will write to sector 0 on the main disk.
-- **Custom Bootloader** – Loads a kernel written in C into memory and jumps to it's entrypoint
+- **Custom Bootloader** – Loads a kernel written in C into memory and jumps to it's entrypoint.
 - **Protected Mode** – Moves from Real Mode to Protected Mode before jumping to the kernel.
-- **Original MBR backup** - The usermode app backs up the content of the original boot sector
+- **Original MBR backup** - The usermode app backs up the content of the original boot sector.

 ### Prerequisites
 - **Virtual Machine or emulator for just the bootloader and kernel (VirtualBox, QEMU, Bochs)** – Required for testing.